Tips To Prevent Resin Bubbles

 Tips To Prevent Resin Bubbles- Turn the print around and repeat the process on the other half

-If you come back the next day to check on your piece and find a bubble in your resin, don't worry!
-Thankfully, epoxy resin is very forgiving, meaning that many problems (including bubbles) can be fixed with a simple sanding and re-pour.
+If you check on your piece the next day and spot a bubble in your cured resin, don't panic!
+Thankfully, epoxy resin is forgiving, meaning that many issues - including bubbles - can be fixed with a simple sand and re-pour.

 Here's what you need to do: